 As part of its engagement, FTI provided the Compensation Committee with comparative market data on the overall compensation program for our executive officers based on an analysis of peer companies.
-The table set forth below identifies the companies in the peer group used for 2018, which the Compensation Committee considered as part of its analysis in setting compensation for our executive officers:
+The table set forth below identifies the companies in the peer group used for 2019, which the Compensation Committee considered as part of its analysis in setting compensation for our executive officers:

-2018 Executive Compensation Peer Group ("Peer Group") Agree Realty Corporation Getty Realty Corp.
-Saul Centers, Inc. Catchmark Timber Trust, Inc. Investors Real Estate Trust TIER REIT, Inc. Cedar Realty Trust, Inc. Preferred Apartment Communities, Inc. Urstadt Biddle Properties, Inc. Easterly Government Properties, Inc. RPT Realty Whitestone REIT Four Corners Property Trust, Inc.
+2019 Executive Compensation Peer Group ("Peer Group")

+Agree Realty Corporation Independence Realty Trust, Inc. RPT Realty CatchMark Timber Trust, Inc. Investors Real Estate Trust Saul Centers, Inc. Easterly Government Properties, Inc. Kite Realty Group Trust Urstadt Biddle Properties, Inc. Four Corners Property Trust, Inc. One Liberty Properties, Inc. Washington Real Estate Investment Trust Getty Realty Corp Preferred Apartment Communities, Inc. Whitestone REIT

 Each year, the Company, in consultation with FTI, reviews the peer group to determine the appropriateness of each peer company, as well as the peer group in totality.
-For 2018, the Company used the following selection criteria:
+For 2019, the Company used the following selection criteria:

-2018 Peer Group Selection Criteria Assets/Business Model We are a diversified REIT with high-quality office, retail and multifamily assets.
+2019 Peer Group Selection Criteria

+Assets/Business Model We are a diversified REIT with high-quality office, retail and multifamily assets.
 Accordingly, our peer group represents a blend of all of these asset types to reflect our diverse real estate holdings.
 Size Parameters At the time the Peer Group was approved, each was an internally-managed REIT with an implied equity market capitalization and total enterprise value ranging from 0.5x to 2.5x the size of the Company.
-Overall Peer Group As of November 8, 2018 (the date upon which FTI delivered the benchmarking report), the Company's implied equity market capitalization was approximately \$1B and total enterprise value was approximately \$1.7B as compared to the Peer Group as follows: - Implied Equity Market Capitalization - $$650M$ to $$1.3B^{(1)}$ , with a median of approximately $$1.1 B$ - Total Enterprise Value - $$1.3B$ to $$2.3B^{(1)}$ , with a median of approximately $$1.9B$
+Overall Peer Group As of October 29, 2019 (the date upon which FTI delivered the benchmarking report), the Company's implied equity market capitalization was approximately \$1.4 billion and total enterprise value was approximately \$2.4 billion which approximated the median of the Peer Group as follows: Implied Equity Market Capitalization - \$760 million to 1.8 billion (1) , with a median of approximately \$1.4 billion Total Enterprise Value - ranged from \$1.6 billion to \$2.9 billion (1) , with a median of approximately \$2.4 billion.

-(1) Based on the approximate 25th to 75th percentile of the 2018 Peer Group.
+(1) Based on the approximate 25th to 75th percentile of the 2019 Peer Group.

-Based on this assessment, no revisions were made to the peer group for 2018.
+Based on this assessment, Cedar Realty Trust, Inc. and TIER REIT, Inc. were removed from the Peer Group for 2019 as a result of being outside of the size parameters and being acquired, respectively.
+Following these removals, Independence Realty Trust, Inc., Kite Realty Group Trust, One Liberty Properties, Inc. and Washington Real Estate Investment Trust were added.
 The Compensation Committee may change the composition of the group from year to year, as it deems appropriate.
-In determining 2018 compensation for our NEOs, the Compensation Committee, in consultation with FTI, considered the competitive positioning of our executive compensation levels relative to market data for setting salary, incentive award and total compensation levels.
+In determining 2019 compensation for our NEOs, the Compensation Committee, in consultation with FTI, considered the competitive positioning of our executive compensation levels relative to market data for setting salary, incentive award and total compensation levels.